Nant Ffrancon Pass – August 1898

 Arthur Gressley 13 Errand Boy

-Since writing above we have been contacted by a non- blood relation within the family who tells us it has always been an understanding within the family that George committed suicide.
-It seems it was not known to recent generations the circumstances of his demise until this page was seen on the internet.
+Since writing above we have been contacted by a non- blood relation within the family, now living in South Wales, who tells us it has always been an understanding within the family that George committed suicide.
+It seems it was not known to the current family generation the circumstances of his demise until this webpage was seen on the internet.

 It is worth recalling that when Bethesda was extending such generosity of spirit to a deceased stranger, its own townspeople were under the oppression of landowner and employer, Lord Penrhyn, to a degree almost without equal in Victorian Britain.
 Throughout the kingdom the plight of the people of Bethesda was uppermost, as illustrated by this support from the Yorkshire coal mining town of Barnsley.